 As we are in the post-spawn period right now, many shallow locations will often hold fish but shallow sand flats, weed flats and shallow gravel or wind-blown rock will all hold walleye shallow at times.
 Shallow walleye are often spooked from the presence of the boat early in the year.
 Just my own observations, but it seems like when the water is still cool, less than sixty degrees… fish spook from the boat much more.
 When the water warms up and the fish’s metabolism ramps up, the fish will become much less boat shy.
 Early in the year, it is often important to long line where the presentation is far behind the boat or to cast because fish often won’t hold right below the boat in shallow water.
 This is where swimming jigs can be deadly.

 2. Slow Swim It & Fine Tune It

-There are many ways to fish a jig and the versatility of a jig is what makes jigs so effective all year long.
-For shallow fish however that are bumping off the boat, a slow swim is often simply deadly.
-With this jig swim technique, you don’t have to make a steady bottom contact.
+There are many ways to fish a jig and the versatility of a jig is what makes them so effective all year long.
+However, for shallow fish that are bumping off the boat, a slow swim is often simply deadly.
+With this jig swim technique, you don’t have to make steady bottom contact.
 You don’t have to snap the jig or pop the jig between making bottom contact.
 The technique is more so just picking the right weight jig so that it glides along the bottom but doesn’t touch the bottom.
 Just a slow reel or slow drag behind the boat.
 This presentation is especially deadly around emerging vegetation.
-If you are fishing though eight feet of water for example and there are scattered weeds coming two to three feet off the bottom, simply cast and reel a jig that swims about four feet down.
-Fine tuning this presentation often means finding the lightest jig you can swim at a moderately slow speed while finding fish sometimes means using a heavier jig and simply reeling faster to eliminate water and contact fish.
+If you are fishing through eight feet of water, for example, and there are scattered weeds coming two to three feet off the bottom, simply cast and reel a jig that swims about four feet down.
+Fine-tuning this presentation often means finding the lightest jig you can swim at a moderately slow speed while finding fish sometimes means using a heavier jig and simply reeling faster to eliminate water and contact fish.

 3. Don’t Be Afraid to Try Plastics